Iron-E/vim-libmodal/README.md

 `vim-libmodal` is a Neo/vim library/plugin aimed at simplifying the creation of new "modes" (e.g. Insert, Normal).

-The entrance of modes is user-defined, and their exit is defaults to `<Esc>`.
+The entrance of modes is user-defined, and their exit defaults to `<Esc>`.
 The function and name of modes is also user-defined, and is outlined in the documentation.

 # Installation